CodeEagle/CodableStoreKit/README.md

 // Delete in different Engine
 try user.delete(engine: .inMemory)

-// Exists
-let exists = user.exists()

-// Observe
-user.observe { (event) in
-    // Evaluate if the Event is .saved or .deleted
-}
 ```

 As well as static functions on your type which is conform to the `CodableStoreable` protocol.